fiorellapetrillo/sap-abap-documents-management/README.md

 # Accounting Document Management in ABAP

 ## Description
-- End-to-end ABAP project that simulates an accounting document management process on a practice environment.
+- End-to-end ABAP project that simulates an accounting document management process on a SAP practice environment.
 The development covers document creation, persistence, query, printing, and mass automation, integrating multiple ABAP components into a single functional workflow.

 ## Functional Workflow
 - The system is designed as a complete document lifecycle: